Swarm Removal

 - Is it in a public place?

 Removing a swarm of bees from a tree or the outside of a building is relatively simple.
-However, if bees have taken up residence inside a wall or roof, the extraction procedure becomes much more complex and usually involves cutting into the wall to remove bees and comb.
+However, if bees have taken up residence inside a wall or roof, the extraction procedure becomes much more complex.
+Usually, it involves cutting into the wall to remove bees and comb.
 This may require re-construction after the extraction is complete.
-A beekeeper working on an extraction will also sometimes need to make multiple visits to the property to ensure that all bees have been captured.
+A beekeeper working on extraction will also sometimes need to make multiple visits to the property to ensure that all bees have been captured.

-Many beekeepers will capture a swarm for free, however, that should be discussed with the beekeeper beforehand.
-Extraction of a colony from walls or other space usually involves a fee, as it takes much more effort and time on the part of the beekeeper.
+Many beekeepers will capture a swarm for free.
+However, that should be discussed with the beekeeper beforehand.
+Extraction of a colony from walls or other spaces usually involves a fee, as it takes much more effort and time on the part of the beekeeper.
 Discuss this fee with your beekeeper before you engage him/her, and also discuss whether that fee includes reconstruction.

 For extractions and removals in neighboring areas, please refer to these nearby organizations: